 Cleansing your skin at night is not optional – even when all you’ve been wearing during the day were moisturiser and sunscreen.
 Here’s why:

 How effective is your sunscreen?
 Sign up to the newsletter below to receive the “Sunscreen Audit” Worksheet and find out if your sunscreen is really up to the job:

 Should You Remove Sunscreen At Night Even If It Has Stopped Working?

 It’s true that UV filters degrade when exposed to sunlight.
 The longer you stay in the sun, the faster this degradation occurs.

-If you’re spending the day at the beach, two hours in and your sun protection’s gone.
+If you’re spending the day at the beach, your sun protection’s gone in two hours.
 Poof!
 That’s why you need to reapply it again.
 And again.
 And again.

 But just because your UV filters have stopped working their magic, it doesn’t mean that your sunscreen has completely come off your face.

 UV filters aren’t the only ingredients used in sunscreen.
 They also contain emollients, preservatives, thickeners and a lot of other stuff.

 Some of those ingredients will cling to your skin long after the sun protection’s gone.
 You need to get those off if you want your evening serums and moisturisers to have the best chance of penetrating deep into your skin.

 Doesn’t matter how tired you are.
 Get that sunscreen off your face before you go to bed.